Best type & situation for stock options

 For those small private companies with 5-10 employees on a budget, setting up a complex 401(k) plan or ESOP may seem too much.
 Not only this, but the costs for using these types of employee compensation would cost the company more than it is benefiting it.

-The best type of compensation for these small private companies could be a yearly cash bonus for good staff performance, as the legal costs for awarding shares may be too much in the beginning.
 Otherwise, for partnerships of a few founders, the company can elect to issue new shares to these partners, and split any profit or dividends among them.

 In case the company choose to compensate its employees with shares, it may consider using phantom stocks or SARs, as these are simpler in nature, and do not require any tax payments when granted.
 However the employees would need to pay taxes on any profit once the awards vest.